MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 “Aye, ma’am.
 Last night’s squall took two sails, a cannon, and half our juggling pineapples.
 We may not reach our next crowd in time.
 And even though we ask no payment, we cannot let our audiences down.”

-“You perform for free?”
+“You perform for *free*?”
 Kitty asked, skeptical.

 “We perform for joy,” Barnaby said, placing a flipper to his chest.
 “For the lil’ ones who never seen a mermaid.
 For the old souls who forgot how to dream.
 We bring awe where the tide meets the heart.”